The Universe

 - The theory makes assumptions (such as the existence of God) for which there is no evidence.

 The claim that different species may come into existence is harder to observe.
-And yet we can see this happening as well 30:
+And yet we can see this happening as well142:

 - The Mimulus peregrinus flower is one of the youngest recorded, appearing less than 140 years ago.

-- In the mid-1900s another new flower, Senecio cambrensis, naturally speciated in North Wales in the UK, while around the same time two species of flower Tragopogon mirus and T. miscellus appeared in Washington State in the US.
+- In the mid-1900s another new flower, Senecio cambrensis, naturally speciated in North Wales in the United Kingdom, while around the same time two species of flower, Tragopogon mirus and Tragopogon miscellus, appeared in Washington State in the United States.

-- The Senecio eboracensis flower evolved into a new species in the past 40 to 50 years, being discovered in 1979 in York, England.
+- The Senecio eboracensis flower evolved into a new species in the past 40 to 50 years.

 Note, though, that religion has yet to make any at all.